Sairaj1414/100hires-project/playbook/b2b-saas-youtube-playbook.md

 ### Supporting Research

-This recommendation is supported by recurring themes identified in the work of:

-- Ali Abdaal
-- Simon Høiberg
-- Varun Mayya
+Ali Abdaal repeatedly shows that clear communication and educational value matter more than expensive equipment.
+Simon Høiberg focuses on efficient creator workflows that reduce production friction, while Varun Mayya emphasizes maintaining publishing momentum instead of waiting for perfect production conditions.

+The shared principle is that consistent execution creates more long-term value than pursuing production perfection.

 ---